Lake Wanapitei

 Lake Wanapitei (Ojibwe: Waanabidebiing) is an impact crater lake within the city of Greater Sudbury, Ontario, Canada and Wahnapitae First Nation.
-Adjacent to the nearby but unrelated Sudbury impact crater, it is one of the worlds largest lakes entirely located within the boundary of a single municipality.
+Adjacent to the nearby but unrelated Sudbury impact crater, it is one of the world's largest lakes entirely located within the boundary of a single municipality.

 The crater itself is 5.2 mi in diameter, with an estimated age of 37.2 ± 1.2 million years, dating it to the Eocene period.
 The Anishinaabemowin name for the lake, Waanabidebiing, means "place where the water is shaped like a tooth" and refers to the shape of the lake from above.